 38. MOTION FOR SHOCK PROBATION – Misdemeanor offenses

 A motion for shock probation may not be made earlier than thirty days after the defendant has been delivered to the keeper of the institution to which he has been sentenced.
 KRS 439.267(1).
-Court must rule on motion within 60 days.
+The court must rule on the motion within 60 days.
 KRS 439.267(2)

 39. MOTION FOR WORK RELEASE – (Vocational Training Program)

 The Commissioner of the Dept. of Corrections may permit an inmate to participate in a vocational training program during the last 90 days of his confinement.
 KRS 439.640.

 40. REVOCATION OF PROBATED SENTENCE

 A motion to revoke a probated or conditionally discharged sentence must be brought within 90 days after the grounds of revocation come to the attention of the Dept. of Corrections, and prior to parole or expiration of the original sentence.
 KRS 533.040.